Because of its military past, Udon Thani has always had a sizeable Western expat community. But what's it like for a teacher seeking work?

-Work permits appear to be "too expensive" for most schools to issue.
-I knew of a young man who taught English at a school for 4 years without a work permit and was eventually deported, since he had neither the proper visa either.
+Work permits appear to be "too expensive" for many schools to issue.
+I knew of a young man who taught English at a school for four years without a work permit and was eventually deported, since he had neither the proper visa either.

 The international school pays as much as 100K/month, but teachers must have experience teaching in their native country.
-This school has only been open two years and presently goes only to P5.
+This school probably goes only to P5.

 How far from Bangkok or civilization?